codetalker7/contextual-alpha-fair-bandits/README.md

 ./get_data.sh
 ```

 This will download and extract the dataset in a folder called `data`.
-Also, create a folder called `pickled_files`:
+Also, create folders called `pickled_files` and `plots`:

 ```
 mkdir -p pickled_files
+mkdir -p plots
 ```

 ## Set the config.